ybezsonov/kro/test/README.md

 2. Focus on kro's logic, not on other controllers or Kubernetes components. e.g avoid testing native controllers, ACK or Karpenter's behaviour...
 3. Prioritize integration tests, validate with end to end tests.
-4. Maintain seperation of concerns, controller logic, integration tests, and e2e tests
+4. Maintain separation of concerns, controller logic, integration tests, and e2e tests
 5. Ensure readability: similar to the codebase, tests should be easy to read, understand and maintain.